George II Gurieli: Intervention in Imereti

 In 1589, George Gurieli intervened in a chaotic civil war in the Kingdom of Imereti.
 He had his own nominee to the throne of Imereti, Bagrat IV, whom he installed as king after defeating and expelling Rostom, a Mingrelian protégé, from Kutaisi.
 Gurieli left his son Mamia, to protect Bagrat and, with the help of a Turkish force, destroyed the fortress of Sebeka, possessed by the Chijavadze family, in the Imeretian borderlands, on his way back to Guria.
 Bagrat was quickly deposed by King Simon I of Kartli, who sought to bring all of Georgia under his scepter.

 Death

-According to the 18th-century historian Prince Vakhushti, George Gurieli died in 1600, the dating supported also by one contemporary document and generally accepted in modern scholarship.
-On the other hand, a note attached to the 17th-century liturgical collection (gulani) from the Shemokmedi Monastery dates Giorgi's death to 1598.
+According to the 18th-century historian Prince Vakhushti of Kartli, George Gurieli died in 1600, the dating supported also by one contemporary document and generally accepted in modern scholarship.
+On the other hand, a note attached to the 17th-century liturgical collection (gulani) from the Shemokmedi Monastery dates George's death to 1598.
 He was succeeded by his son Mamia II Gurieli.

 Family

 George II Gurieli was married twice.
 He first married, c.
 1566, a daughter of Levan I Dadiani, whom he divorced and married, c.
-1582, Tamar, of the Shervashidze family, the widow of George III Dadiani.
+1582, Tamar, of the Sharvashidze family, the widow of George III Dadiani.
 He had three children: